-Serious side effects and what to do about them
+Serious sid le effects and what t

-Symptom / effect Talk to your healthcare professional Stop taking drug and
+Talk to your health ncare professional Stop taking drug and

-Only if severe In all cases get immediate medical help
+Symptom / effect Only if severe In all cases get immediate medical help

+Headache, seizures, weakness, confusion, high blood pressure, blindness or change in vision, or problems thinking

 VERY RARE

-Artery Dissection: A sudden severe X

-pain in the back, chest or abdomen X
+Artery Dissection: A sudden severe pain in the back, chest or abdomen Х

 Artery Aneurysm (a bulge in the

 wall of any artery including in the

 chest, arms, legs, heart, and brain):

 Symptoms will differ by the site.

-They can be cough, coughing up x
+They can be cough, coughing up X

 blood.
-Strong pain high in your ^
+Strong pain high in your

 neck or in your back when you

 didn't hurt yourself.
 Problems

 swallowing.
 Hoarse voice.
 Unusual

 pulsing in your chest or abdomen

 Cholecystitis (Inflammation of the

 gallbladder): fever, nausea, pain

 that radiates to your shoulder or X

 back, severe pain in your upper

 right abdomen, vomiting